What Is Throw Ratio and Why Does It Matter for Portable Projectors?

 Classification of Throw Ratios for Portable Projectors

-Normally, throw ratios are divided into four types: Standard Throw, Short Throw, UST (Ultra Short Throw), and Long Throw.
+Throw ratios are generally divided into four types: Standard Throw, Short Throw, Ultra Short Throw (UST), and Long Throw.
+For portable projectors, the most common types are Standard Throw and Short Throw.

 1. Standard Throw (Regular Projection Distance)

 Standard throw projectors typically feature a throw ratio of 1.0–2.0:1.
+This is the most common specification in home projectors and portable projectors.

-Recommended projector:
+Recommended Projector

 Magcubic HY350 Home Cinema Projector